Skip to main content

 • Error handling — “All route handlers use our asyncHandler wrapper from src/lib/asyncHandler.ts — never raw try/catch”

 Pointing Devin at an already well-structured router in your codebase often produces better results than describing conventions from scratch.
-Add a line like “Follow the pattern in src/routes/admin.ts, which is already cleanly separated” to your prompt.You can also use Advanced Devin to generate Knowledge entries for you — just describe your conventions and it will create well-structured entries you can review and save.
+Add a line like “Follow the pattern in src/routes/admin.ts, which is already cleanly separated” to your prompt.You can also ask Devin to generate Knowledge entries for you — just describe your conventions and it will create well-structured entries you can review and save.

 3